iron-software/IronWord.Examples/examples/add-image/README.md

 ***Based on <https://ironsoftware.com/examples/add-image/>***

-The preceding code segment demonstrates how to open a Word document and set up an image with specified dimensions.
-It then goes on to create a new `Paragraph` instance, embedding the configured image through the `AddImage` method associated with the paragraph.
-This fully configured paragraph is then integrated into the document with the `AddParagraph` call.
-The document, now updated, is then saved or exported.
+The provided code snippet demonstrates how to load a Word document and set up an image with predefined dimensions.
+Following this, a new `Paragraph` object is created to house the image.
+The image is incorporated into the paragraph through the `AddImage` method.
+This paragraph, now embedded with the image, is then appended to the document using the `AddParagraph` method.
+Ultimately, the altered document is saved.